Correspondents

 - Aka: Mrs Fielding; Finch Fielding(?); fatty Fielding

-- Variant spellings: Feilding
+- Variant spellings: Fielding

 - Biography: Sophia Finch was the daughter of William Finch and Charlotte Fermor.
 In 1772 she married Charles Fielding.
 They had four children.
-From 1779 until her death in 1815 she was a woman of the bedchamber to Queen Charlotte.
+From 1779 until her death in 1815 she was a Woman of the Bedchamber to Queen Charlotte.
 In 1781 a ship she was on was captured by an American vessel and she was briefly taken prisoner.
 The situation was quickly recovered.

 - Project ID: SF